crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 Related Issue: https://github.com/upbound/official-providers-ci/issues/82

-### Real-Life Scenarios / Composition Testing

-Although Uptest has the ability to perform Claim tests, MRs are tested on a provider basis.
-However, Crossplane users often use higher-level abstractions such as `Compositions` and `Claims`.
-At the end of the day, these can be reduced to MRs, and it can even be said that providers are only responsible for the lifecycle of MRs. However, some situations are only observed when such higher-level abstractions are used.
-Therefore, it may make sense to use real-life scenarios in order to catch some bugs and problems in advance and increase test convergence.

-Here, imitating various user environments or creating configurations similar to reference platforms can be a start.

 ### ProviderConfig Coverage

-As it is known, Uptest uses only `Secret` source `ProviderConfig` in its tests.
+Uptest only uses the `Secret` source from the `ProviderConfig` in its tests.
-However, crossplane providers allow many different provider configuration mechanisms (`IRSA`, `WebIdentitiy`, etc.).
-For this reason, especially the changes made in this context are tested manually and there is difficulty in preparing the environments locally.
-At this point, testing different `ProviderConfig` sources will significantly increase provider test coverage.
-It will also make things easier for this and similar cases that are difficult to test locally.
+However, Crossplane providers allow many different provider configuration mechanisms (`IRSA`, `WebIdentitiy`, etc.).
+For this reason, changes made in this context are tested manually and there is difficulty in preparing the environments locally.
+Testing different `ProviderConfig` sources will significantly increase provider test coverage.
+It will also improve the ability to test changes locally.

 By default, `Secret` source is still used, but a specific provider config manifest can be applied to the cluster via a CLI flag: